 2. Time-lagged correlation.
 Here, we use time to study the role of miRNA in long distance systemic-N signaling, as they are important developmental regulators that are able to travel from shoot-to-root (6-10).
 We will mine the time-series mRNA and sRNA expression data to identify putative miRNAs traveling between shoots-to-roots based on the cross-organ correlation between precursor miRNA and mature miRNA over time.
 We will first identify miRNAs that show significant variance across the time-series (Fig. 2).
 For such miRNAs, if the correlation between pre-miRNA in one organ and mature miRNA in the other organ is high (e.g. pre-miRNA in shoots correlates with mature miRNA in roots), we will infer transport of a miRNA or its precursor from one organ to the other (Fig. 2).
 We will use both simple correlation and lagged correlation, because if the time of inter-organ transport is much shorter than the time interval in our time-series, correlation will reveal such relationship; if the time of transport between organs is comparable to our time-interval, lagged correlation will be used.
-In our study, we will focus on traveling miRNAs that differentially accumulate in the plants compared to the control (e.g. Sp.KNO3 vs. C.KNO3), because they possibly mediate systemic N-signaling.
+In our study, we will focus on traveling miRNAs that differentially accumulate in the heterogeneous N-treated plants compared to the control (e.g. Sp.KNO3 vs. C.KNO3), because they possibly mediate systemic N-signaling.
 However, such methods of detecting traveling miRNAs based on correlation or lagged correlation across organs can be applied as a general method for mathematically detecting long distance traveling miRNAs for any signal in any species.

-Finally, genes and miRNAs identified above can be used to construct a systemic-N responsive network taking a multinetwork approach to connect these differentially regulated genes to their network partners by protein-protein, protein-DNA, miRNA-RNA interaction (4) in addition to expression correlation.
-Such a network will(5) fuel the GWAS in Aim S1.
+Finally, genes and miRNAs identified above can be used to construct a systemic-N responsive network to refine the GWAS in Aim S1.
+To do this, we will query the identified genes and miRNAs against the Multinetwork (4) to construct the connections among these genes, and between these genes and their interaction partners, via protein-protein, protein-DNA, miRNA-RNA interactions (4), in addition to correlation connections.
+A software platform, VirtualPlant, was developed in our lab and is being improved and expanded to support such network analysis for our lab and for the research community (5).

 Fig. 1.
 GWAS refined by “network knowledge” and combinatorial traits uncovers candidate NUE genes.